inab/fega-mm/all_collections/_subdomains/4_3_storage_system.md

     - level: 3
       desc: 'A plan to maintain or increase storage capacity in case of being necessary is drafted considering the policies by the hosting institution.'
     - level: 4
-      desc: 'The Federated EGA Node has a complete and implemented plan to maintain or increase its capacity when required.'
+      desc: 'The FEGA Node has a complete and implemented plan to maintain or increase its capacity when required.'
     - level: 5
-      desc: "Periodic revision of the Storage Capacity Planning according to utilization KPI's of the Federated EGA Node updating it whenever necessary."
+      desc: "Periodic revision of the Storage Capacity Planning according to utilization KPI's of the FEGA Node updating it whenever necessary."

  - indicator: '[4.3.2] Storage Robustness'
    levels: